Moving to CGL

 We know that it is important that you get your medication on time and we will ensure that there is no disruption to your script.
 Your prescription will be generated and available for collection as normal.
 Wherever possible this will be from your usual pharmacist.
 If not, it will be from a different place not too far away from where you pick it up at present.

 Where possible, you will keep the same key worker through the period of transition to the new service.
 Moving forwards, the new system may involve more of a team approach to service delivery.
 A recovery worker will help you plan your own recovery and you will access support from different people along your journey as and when you need it.
 This will include involvement with peer mentors and recovery champions who will help you access your local recovery community.
 You will be updated about any changes to your support as early as possible.

 Why do service providers change?

-Drug and alcohol services in England and Wales are funded by local authorities and public health commissioners.
+Drug and alcohol services in England, Scotland and Wales are funded by local authorities and public health commissioners.
 They select local providers of social care or criminal justice services based on the quality of the outcomes they achieve for the people they support, and the value for money they offer.